junxit/us-congress-bills-112/metadata.md

 - 2011-03-07 — Introduced in Senate
 - 2011-03-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-04-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2011-05-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 112-16.
+- 2011-05-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 112-16.
+- 2011-05-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 41.